Dana S 110

 The Dana/Spicer Model S110 is an automotive axle manufactured by the Dana Holding Corporation and the Eaton Corporation.
-Eaton manufactures the carrier and Dana manufactures the rest of the axle.
+Eaton manufactures the differential and Dana manufactures the rest of the axle.
 The S110 model follows a newer nomenclature for Dana axles.
 The "S" meaning: single rear axle.
 The first "1" representing gear reduction type, the second representing the head assembly series and the last "0" representing the design level.